Seldaek/monolog/doc/01-usage.md

 ## Adding extra data in the records

-Monolog provides two different ways to add extra informations along the simple textual message.
+Monolog provides two different ways to add extra information along the simple textual message.

 ### Using the logging context